 Keurig K Elite Consumer Ratings and Reviews

-Out of many highly satisfied users I did come across a few performance complaints (which I know is unavoidable) but these were so few it did not affect the overall score at all.
+Out of many highly satisfied users, I did come across a few performance complaints (which I know is unavoidable) but these were so few that they did not affect the overall score at all.

 - Power-saving Auto-On/Off function

 - You can program the time, Auto On or Off, High Altitude, and the temperature

 - Extra settings for iced coffee, strong brew, and hot water on demand

 - Control panel location may be a little prohibitive if the brewer will be sitting under a cabinet

 - You’ll need to check the water level from the side rather than the front due to the color

 - A little bit more expensive than similar models